logo

 Rating AgencyRating

 MassMutual Ascend Life Insurance Company has managed to maintain decent ratings for many years.
 It is considered to be strong and stable financially.
-In 2021, the company paid out nearly $7 billion in claims.
-As of year-end 2021, some of the other financial highlights for MassMutual Ascend Life Insurance Company include its:
+In 2023, the company paid out over $9 billion in benefits and claims.
+As of year-end 2023, some of the other financial highlights for MassMutual Ascend Life Insurance Company include its:

 Thus, going by the operating history and financial numbers, we can safely gauge that you can trust your savings with MassMutual Ascend Life Insurance Company.